DeloitteHackathon/AnalyticsChallenge/README.md

 ##### Challenge description

 Each year, our NGO has to allocate its budget across immunisation types and countries.
 This allocation of funds plays a crucial role in determining how effective the immunisation initiative is (i.e., how many lives are saved as a result of it).
 Our NGO has approached you, a team of independent analytics consultants, to help them plan their investments for the next 5 years.
 They are looking for a recommendation for how much to invest in what immunisations and what countries.
-Your model should depend on the following parameters:

-* Objective: save as many children‘s (< age 10) lives as possible
-* Budget: USD 1,000,000,000 (1 billion) per year
-* Time horizon: 5 years
-* Countries: all countries where our NGO has previously funded immunisation programs
-* Immunisations: all types of immunisations that our NGO has previously funded

-##### 3 poissible challenges
-1. **Efficiency calculations**
+##### The challenge
+**Insightful visualisation**
 Help the NGO understand where to invest the available money to save most children's lives.
-Visualise the data in a meaningful way using bar charts / line charts etc. and make a recommendation to the NGO where their money can be deployed most effectively.
+Visualise the data in a meaningful way using bar charts / line charts /scatter plot etc. and make a recommendation to the NGO where their money can be deployed most effectively.
-2. **Investment strategies**
-Identify different investment strategies for the NGO using clustering and highlight the advantages and disadvantages of each option.
-3. **Correlating factors**
-Help the NGO identify correlations between different influencing factors.
-Therefore,  build different regression models, compare their results and present the NGO with possible correlations and causalities of input factors you identified.

 ### Data sources
 You will be relying on data sets that are open to the public – and are you free to add your own data (if openly available).
-In order to get rapidly started, and because you only have couple of hours for this challenge, we've prepared a simplified dataset.
+In order to get rapidly started, and because you have very limited time for this challenge, we've prepared a simplified dataset.

 ##### Summarized data
 * [Dataset for the WIT Challenge](https://github.com/DeloitteHackathon/AnalyticsChallenge/blob/master/Data/Dataset%20for%20the%20WIT%20Challenge%20.csv)